leechseed/_setsunadev/_DIRECTORY OF DIR/_wicked_figures_dir/_wicked_figures_template_docs/_wicked_figures_process_order.md

 10. clean up meta data (titles, YAML, etc)
 11. create table of contents
 12. create visual aides
-    1. create flowcharts
+    1. Repost the entire document below with all the mermaid diagrams. keeping consistent structure and formatting. just provide the document. do not clutter with your conversational replies.
+    2. use **mermaid_notation_template**
-    2. fill out mindmaps
+    3. fill out mindmaps